 Canada is an important part of our global business.
 Find out how we support the country’s economy and society, including indigenous communities.

 Canada is an important part of our global business.
 We employ around 7,500 people at sites in seven provinces – including operations in nickel, copper and zinc mining.
-Through Glencore Agriculture, in which we own 49.9%, we are one of Canada’s grain industry leaders.

 This includes Sudbury INO’s support for Learning for a Sustainable Future (LSF), a non-profit that integrates sustainability education into Canada’s education system.